ekanant/java_microsoft_document_to_html/README.md

 # JavaMicrosoftDocToHtml

-Sample Java application convert microsoft document(.doc) to html file,
+Sample Java application convert microsoft document(.doc, .docx) to html,

 I have tested on Java 1.6, you can try another version.